Is Nail Polish Bad for Your Nails?

 Vitamin and Mineral Deficiency

-Our diet plays a huge role in the health of our skin, hair, and nails.
+You are what you eat and diet can play a huge role in the health of your skin, hair, and nails.

 When it to comes nails, there are a few key vitamins that we need.

-If you have ridges along the nail bed, then you have a B-complex deficiency.
-Biotin is the most important B-complex.
+If you have ridges along the nail bed, then you may have a B-complex deficiency.
+Biotin is one of the most important B-complex vitamins.
 It encourages healthy cell growth and aids protein-building amino acids.

 Dry and brittle nails?
-You likely have a calcium deficiency.
+You may have a calcium deficiency.
 Are your nails cracking?
-You need more dietary essential oils like omega-3.
+You may need more dietary essential oils like omega-3.
+Remember to consult your doctor before adding vitamins to your routine.

 Toxic Nail Polish Ingredients

 There are toxic nail polish ingredients that you should avoid.
-It’s not our habit to read the label on a nail polish bottle.
+For most people, it’s not a habit to read the label on a nail polish bottle.
 The color is usually the deciding factor.

-But reading the label can help you avoid any toxic ingredients.
+But reading the label on your polish can help you avoid any toxic ingredients.

 3 nail polish ingredients that should be avoided: